This simple and elegant stitch pattern takes little time to make.

 Does Seed Stitch Use More Yarn?

-No, a seed stitch doesn’t use more yarn than any other knitting pattern.
+Seed stitch doesn’t use more yarn than other knitting patterns.

-These stitch patterns both use alternating patterns of knit and purl stitches.
+These stitch patterns use alternating knit and purl stitches.

 Moss stitch is also called British Moss Stitch or Irish Moss Stitch.